josecostamc/OML_bank_project/README.md

       - 5001:5001
 </code></pre>

-With both services created, API and MLflow server, all you need to do is to run the following command in the terminal:
+With both services running, API and MLflow server, all you need to do is to run the following command in the terminal:

 <pre><code>docker compose up -d --build</code></pre>